mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 #### `app.ts`

 The **root** machine.
-On start it first spawns `store`, checks/generates cryptographic key pairs, fetches remote configuration (cache TTL and other properties via Mimoto's `allProperties` API), loads the credential‑registry and eSignet host from storage, and only then spawns the remaining service actors and moves to the `ready` (parallel) state.
+On start it first spawns `store`, checks/generates cryptographic key pairs, fetches remote configuration (cache TTL and other properties via Mimoto's `allProperties` API), loads the credential-registry and eSignet host from storage, and only then spawns the remaining service actors and moves to the `ready` (parallel) state.
 In `ready` it continuously tracks **app focus** and **network** status and broadcasts them to all children.
 It also handles deep links for QR login, OpenID4VP, and credential offers.

 **Flows covered:**

-* Cold‑start boot sequence: storage → key pairs → config → service actors → `ready`.
+* Cold-start boot sequence: storage → key pairs → config → service actors → `ready`.
 * App lifecycle broadcasting (focus/blur, online/offline) to every child machine.
-* Deep‑link routing for QR login, OpenID4VP requests, and credential offers.
+* Deep-link routing for QR login, OpenID4VP requests, and credential offers.

 #### `store.ts`